k-systems

 relationships that change over time.

-of specific projects (Hopper, 1993), other writings about communications systems (e.g. Gordon, 1975, Blake & Haroldsen, 1975), the levels of communication systems and the specific knowledge level will be used to explicate and elaborate analysis of knowledge systems.
+In addition to a framework developed through the study of specific projects (Hopper, 1993), other writings about communication systems (e.g. Gordon, 1975, Blake & Haroldsen, 1975), the levels of communication systems and specifically the knowledge level will be used to explicate and elaborate analysis of knowledge systems.

 The endless cylcle